Quick & Simple Strawberry Jam

 How To You Get A Fresh Strawberry Flavor?

 When picking strawberries, I have always heard smaller berries are sweeter and have more strawberry flavor.
 If you are picking strawberries, they will be smaller.
-If you are buying strawberries, you will need to select packages with smaller berries that are ripe.
+If it’s not strawberry season and you are buying strawberries, select packages with smaller berries that are ripe.

 Do You Need Lemon Juice To Make Jam?